-After awhile I realized that not only was I allowing a face off with an academic subject to kill her love of learning, but I was also allowing it to hurt our relationship.
+After a while, I realized that not only was I allowing a face-off with an academic subject to kill her love of learning, but I was also allowing it to hurt our relationship.

-At that point I realized the subject wasn’t all that important in comparison to our relationship.
+At that point, I realized the subject wasn’t all that important in comparison to our relationship.
 Relationship always trumps academics.

-2. Commitment is the key to success.
+2. I wish I had known that commitment is the key to success

 There have been many times when I would have rather skipped school, and just read a book or slept in.
 Other times, I wanted to put ALL the kids in the Christian school.